tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 Some options, but not all, are mentioned in `.env-dist`.
 You can see all available options in the [Dockerfile](https://github.com/tt-rss/tt-rss/blob/main/.docker/app/Dockerfile).

-### How do I customize the YML without committing my changes to git?
+### How do I customize the YAML without committing my changes to git?

 You can use [docker-compose.override.yml](https://docs.docker.com/compose/extends/).
 For example, customize `db` to use a different `postgres` image: